openlayers/workshop/src/doc/layers/cached.rst

 .. code-block:: html

-    .ol-attribution ul, .ol-attribution a {
+    .ol-attribution ul, .ol-attribution a, .ol-attribution a:not([ie8andbelow]) {
       color: black;
     }

 A treatment of map controls is also outside of the scope of this module, but these style declarations give you a sneak preview.
 By default, an ``ol.control.Attribution`` control is added to all maps.
 This lets layer sources display attribution information in the map viewport.
-The declarations above alter the style of this attribution for our map (notice the Copyright line at the bottom left of the map).
+The declarations above alter the style of this attribution for our map (notice the Copyright line at the bottom right of the map).

-Having mastered layers with publicly available cached tile sets, let's move on to working with :ref:`proprietary layers <openlayers.layers.proprietary>`.
+Having mastered layers with publicly available cached tile sets, let's move on to working with :ref:`proprietary raster layers <openlayers.layers.proprietary>`.